 - Add the egg and vanilla, continue to beat until combined.

-- Add the flour, salt, baking powder and spices.
+- Add the flour, salt, baking soda and spices.
 Combine well.

 - Add the oats and pecans and raisins.
 Mix well until everything is combined.

 - Place golf ball sized dough on a parchment lined baking sheet.

 - Bake for 11 Minutes until golden brown

 - When done, leave on the baking sheet for a couple of minutes before transferring to a cooling rack

 - Store in an air tight container when the cookies have completely cooled.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.